Insights, Products

 When it comes to flash call, data verification, voice verification, and SMS verification tools, Sinch offers a unified solution called Verification API.
 With failover functionality, the solution automatically switches to alternate verification methods if one fails.

-Magnus Lundstedt, Product Manager for Sinch Verification, describes pros and cons of different verification methods.
+Magnus Lundstedt, Product Manager for Sinch Verification, describes the pros and cons of different verification methods.

 What’s the difference between SMS and email verification?